S+C Partners Website

 Discovery research

 Our team kicked off by leading discovery workshops with the client, translating the insights into user personas and journey maps.
-Meeting with the team, I reviewed the insights and pulled out key information.
+Meeting with the team, I reviewed the insights to pull out key information.
 I highlighted S+C’s target audiences, business goals, provided services, active industries, current standing, and competitive advantages.
-Some disclosable key insights were:
+A few example key insights were:

 • Key audience: high net-worth clients, entrepreneurs, private corporations